 Ah, joy.
 You’ve finished your novel, and it’s a thing of beauty.
 It’s like having a child.
 After all, you created it, nurtured it, and brought it to completion.
 You’re justifiably proud.

 Now it’s time for a second opinion.
-Much like sending your little ones off to school for someone else to take a turn at honing their skills, it’s time to hand off a little responsibility for your creation.
+Much like sending your little ones off to school for someone else to take a turn at honing your offsprings’ skills, it’s time to hand off a little responsibility for your creation.
 You need a new pair of eyes to look at your manuscript and see what works, what doesn’t, and to catch the mistakes you missed.

 It’s time to engage the services of a proofreader/editor.
 Do not skip this step.
 As I mentioned in last week’s tutorial, you’ve now gone edit-blind.
 You can no longer see many of the differences between the story in your head and the one on your computer screen.